sumedhgajbhiye/hello_world/README.md

 # hello_world
 My name is sumedh.
-Im doing engeineering in Internation Institute of infomation technology.
-I dont like coding...
+Im doing engeineering in International Institute of infomation technology.
+And I dont like coding...